 Much of those earnings came from Tebow's initial contract after Denver picked him in the first round.
 He signed a five-year, $11.25 million deal in 2010 that included $8.7 million guaranteed, according to ESPN.
 Though it was short-lived, Tebow Time in Mile High Stadium was magical.
 He led them to a playoff berth in 2011 that included a thrilling overtime win against the Pittsburgh Steelers in the AFC Wild Card Game.

-Tebow’s professional baseball career is probably paying nowhere near what his professional football days did (minor league ball players make very little in comparison to Major League Baseball players).
+Tebow's professional baseball career paid nowhere near what his professional football days did (minor league ball players make very little in comparison to Major League Baseball players).
 He did, however, take home a $100,000 signing bonus when he joined the New York Mets organization largely for his ability to sell tickets, jerseys and merchandise even if the outfielder had trouble fielding fly balls.
 Eventually, the Tebow circus ended for the Mets, as his baseball career was clearly not going anywhere.

 Tebow is an analyst for ESPN, mostly appearing as a co-host on SEC Network's "SEC Nation" during college football Saturdays.
 The former football player originally signed on with The Worldwide Leader in Sports in 2014 and later inked a multi-year contract extension with the company in 2017, though the contract details are unknown.

 Tebow has also hosted the LeBron James-produced competitive obstacle course show "Million Dollar Mile" on CBS and has appeared on multiple talk shows and late night TV shows.

 Tebow has also maintained a great deal of philanthropical work.
 The Tim Tebow Foundation was established in 2010 and aims to help children with life-threatening diseases.
 In partnership with CURE International, the foundation built a 30-bed children's hospital in the Philippines.